 In 2019, a bomb cyclone ripped across the U.S. from Minnesota to Arizona.
 The winter storm was responsible for some of the year’s craziest weather photos.
 Bombogenesis refers to the instance when a midlatitude cyclone’s atmospheric pressure rapidly intensifies, dropping at least 24 millibars (a metric unit of pressure) in a day.
 The bombogenesis creates a bomb cyclone, an intense winter hurricane.
 The lower the pressure, the more powerful the storm.

 Also known as cryoseisms, frost quakes are extremely localized; someone might not even feel the quake that just shook a neighbor awake.
 Caused by sudden deep-freezing of the ground, frost quakes are common during the first cold snap of the year.
 Snow helps to insulate the ground.
 However, when the surface is bare and temperatures drop from above freezing to below zero, conditions are ripe for a frost quake.
-If these cold-weather phenomena don’t sound like things you’d like to experience, consider a winter trip to one of these insanely affordable warm-weather destinations.

 More From The Active Times